machinekoder/machinekit-chip/README.md

 <a name="install"/>
 ## Install

-Installing Machinekit on the C.H.I.P is as easy as executing the following line:
+Installing Machinekit on the CHIP is as easy as executing the following line:
 ``` bash
 curl -sSL http://bit.ly/2cyf0At | sudo -E bash -
 ```

-This script will download and install Machinekit and an RT-PREEMPT kernel for the C.H.I.P 4.4 images. *Caution:* During the installation, it will download a few hundred megabytes of data.
+This script will download and install Machinekit and an RT-PREEMPT kernel for the CHIP 4.4 images. *Caution:* During the installation, it will download a few hundred megabytes of data.

 ## Test
 Now it is time to download and run the first Machinekit configuration.